 Tsoutsouras or Tsoutsouros (deriving from the Venetian word Zuzzuro) is located 63km south of Heraklion, at the exit of the imposing Gorge of Mindris.
 It is built on the site of the ancient city Inatos, which was the port of Priansos (located near Kasteliana village).
-More precisely, Tsoutsouras consists of the two united settlements of Pera Tsoutsouros and Tsoutsouros, which today are the harbor of Arkalohori residents.
-The area is very well organized and developed touristically, but still is a destination for a tranquil holiday.
+More precisely, Tsoutsouras consists of the two united settlements of Pera Tsoutsouros and Tsoutsouros, which today are the harbor of Arkalochori.
+The area is very well organized and developed touristically, but still is a destination for quiet holidays.

-It is noteworthy to mention that swimming in Tsoutsouras is considered therapeutic and healing by many Cretans, because of its high concentration of salt and iodine.
-Several doctors recommend swimming in Tsoutsouras for those, who have musculoskeletal and orthopedic problems.
+It is noteworthy to mention that swimming in Tsoutsouras has been traditionally considered therapeutic and healing by many Cretans, because of its high concentration of salt and iodine, assisting with healing musculoskeletal and orthopedic problems.